jacoblee628/portfolio/README.md

 * Final Cut Pro (advanced)
 * Microsoft Excel (begrudgingly *very* advanced)

-Just to prove that I am human beyond these lists, I like jazz (as funky as it comes), I have perfect pitch, and I can speak in a passable Scottish accent.
+And just to prove that I am human beyond these lists, I like jazz (as funky as it comes), I have perfect pitch, and I can speak in a passable Scottish accent.

 Thanks,
 Jacob Lee